scollier/Summit2014OSEonOSPViaHeat/scott/06-Deploy-Heat-Stack.md

 The *broker* and *node* VMs need to be able to deliver a completed signal to the metadata service.

-**WARNING**: Do NOT use lokkit as it will overwrite the custom iptables rules created by packstack
+**WARNING**: Do NOT use *lokkit* as it will overwrite the custom iptables rules created by packstack

-    sudo iptables -I INPUT -p tcp --dport 8000 -j ACCEPT sudo service iptables save
+    sudo iptables -I INPUT -p tcp --dport 8000 -j ACCEPT

+Save the new rule:

+    sudo service iptables save